Vonng/pigsty/docs/v-infra.md

 DCS type used, type: `enum`, hierarchy: G, default value: `"consul"`.

 There are two options: `consul` and `etcd`, but ETCD is not yet officially supported.

-### `consul_name`

-DCS cluster name, type: `string`, hierarchy: G, default value: `"pigsty"`.

-Represents the data center name in Consul, which has no meaning in Etcd.

-### `consul_clean`

-DCS security insurance, if DCS instance and what to do if it exists, type: `enum`, level: C/A, default value: `"abort"`.

-When deploying Consul, if Pigsty finds that Consul already exists on the target instance, it will take the corresponding behavior according to this parameter:

-* `abort`: Abort the execution of the entire playbook (default behavior)
-* `clean`: Erase the existing DCS instance and continue (extremely dangerous, use this method only in the demo)
-* `skip`: Ignore targets where DCS instances exist (abort) and continue execution on other target machines.

-The availability of the Consul service is critical to high database availability, so special care needs to be taken when using the DCS service in a production env.
-If you really need to force the removal of an already existing DCS instance, it is recommended to first use [`nodes-remove.yml`](p-pgsql.md#pgsql-remove) to complete the offline and destruction of the cluster and instance, and then re-execute the initialization.
-Otherwise, you need to pass the command line parameter `. /nodes.yml -e consul_clean=clean` to complete the overwrite and force the wiping of existing instances during the initialization.

-### `consul_safeguard`

-Prohibits cleaning up DCS instances, type: `bool`, level: C/A, default value: `false`.

-Double security, if enabled as `true`, forces the [`consul_clean`](#consul_clean) variable to be set to `abort`.

-Equivalent to disabling the cleanup function of [`consul_clean`](#consul_clean) to ensure that no DCS instances are wiped out under **any circumstances**.

-### `consul_data_dir`

-Consul data directory, type: `string`, level: G, default value: `"/data/consul"`.

-### `etcd_data_dir`

-Etcd data directory, type: `string`, level: G, default value: `"/data/etcd"`.